One World Trade Center: Construction

 The symbolic cornerstone of One World Trade Center was laid in a ceremony on July 4, 2004.
 The stone had an inscription supposedly written by Arthur J. Finkelstein.
 Construction was delayed until 2006 due to disputes over money, security, and design.
-The last major issues were resolved on April 26, 2006, when a deal was made between developer Larry Silverstein and the Port Authority of New York and New Jersey, so the cornerstone was temporarily removed from the site on June 23, 2006.
+The last major issues were resolved on April 26, 2006, when a deal was made between developer Larry Silverstein and the PANYNJ, so the cornerstone was temporarily removed from the site on June 23, 2006.
 Soon after, explosives were detonated at the construction site for two months to clear bedrock for the building's foundation, onto which 400 cuyd of concrete was poured by November 2007.
 In a December 18, 2006, ceremony held in nearby Battery Park City, members of the public were invited to sign the first 30 ft steel beam installed onto the building's base.
 It was welded onto the building's base on December 19, 2006.
 Foundation and steel installation began shortly afterward, so the tower's footings and foundation were nearly complete within a year.
 An estimate in February 2007 placed the initial construction cost of One World Trade Center at about $3 billion, or 1,150 $/sqft.

 In January 2008, two cranes were moved onto the site.
 Construction of the tower's concrete core, which began after the cranes arrived, reached street level by May 17.
 The base was not finished until two years later, after which construction of the office floors began and the first glass windows were installed; during 2010, floors were constructed at a rate of about one per week.
 An advanced "cocoon" scaffolding system was installed to protect workers from falling, and was the first such safety system installed on a steel structure in the city.
 The tower reached 52 floors and was over 600 ft tall by December 2010.
 The tower's steel frame was halfway complete by then, but grew to 80 floors by the tenth anniversary of the September 11 attacks, at which time its concrete flooring had reached 68 floors and the glass cladding had reached 54 floors.